vovapolu/ensime.github.io/contributing.md

 Many problems (e.g. the infamous ["red squiggles on valid code"](https://github.com/ensime/ensime-server/issues/673)) may be incredibly difficult to solve in the compiler and we created [ensime/pcplod](https://github.com/ensime/pcplod) to help you create minimal examples of what is broken and to allow you to work with macro/plugin authors to fix the issues.
 If the problem appears to be a presentation compiler bug, you will need to fix the bug upstream.

-To hack on the scala compiler with ENSIME, make sure to apply the instructions documented in [build_tools/sbt](/build_tools/sbt/#customise).

 ## Server

 The remainder of this document focuses on contributing to the server component, which is hosted at [github.com/ensime/ensime-server](https://github.com/ensime/ensime-server).
 If you pick up a ticket, please comment on it to let us know so that we can help (and also to avoid overlapping with somebody else).
 Feel free to ask questions on the github issue tracker or [gitter.im/ensime/ensime-server](https://gitter.im/ensime/ensime-server).